By Cindy Mannes

 Although most ants do not pose a health threat to humans, carpenter ants for example can cause damage to structures and red imported fire ants—predominant in the Southern U.S.—can inflict painful stings that can send people to the hospital.
 Ants can invade lodging facilities through the tiniest of holes or cracks in walls, as well as gaps in the structures’ foundation.
 With the ability to gain access to a facility every which way possible, these pests must be addressed immediately to prevent an infestation from taking hold.

-Signs of an ant infestation: The most common sign of an ant infestation is witnessing the trails of ants, often traveling into the building or up trees or vegetation along the outside of the facility.
+Telltale signs of an ant infestation: The most common sign of an ant infestation is witnessing the trails of ants, often traveling into the building or up trees or vegetation along the outside of the facility.
 Additionally, distinct mounds comprised of grass or other plant materials will signal the presence of an ant nest.
 Wood shavings or sawdust in the building or near outdoor furniture may also be the sign of a carpenter ant infestation.

 Rodents often infest facilities in search of food and shelter, making lodging facilities the perfect oasis for these pests.
 Contaminating and consuming about 20% of the world’s food supply, rodents such as rats and mice are able to spread more than 35 diseases, such as hantavirus and Salmonella to humans, and proteins in their urine can also cause flare-ups of asthma and allergy symptoms.